2 has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds;

 Here we see that Jesus began all things.
 As an “heir” He is the end of all things (Co 1:16; Ro 11:36).
 In verse 3 we see that He sustains everyone in between.

 Jesus created the world as a mediate agency.

 As the mediate agency of creation, the Son cooperated with the Father in creating the universe (Co 1:16).
 The Son’s power of creation demonstrates His deity.
 Only God has the capacity to create the universe.
 He is a superior being to anyone or anything else.
 He controls all ages of all time or that will ever happen.
 He is the sovereign Administrator of the universe.

 God has a purpose for everything.
 The idea that the universe is meaningless is contrary to biblical truth.
-Nothing could be further from the truth that time plus chance brought life into being.
+Nothing could be further from the truth than the idea that time plus chance brought life into being.
 The great order and system of the universe says otherwise (teleology).